-- 12.1 Asset management is the process by which the Council effectively and efficiently utilises its assets as a balanced portfolio to ensure their optimal use, benefiting residents through direct delivery of services, generation of revenue to deliver services or supporting Council priorities such as the creation of genuinely affordable housing.
-This process may identify several different outcomes for assets including: - Change in use to meet the change in demands of services. - Change in use to meet Council priorities or financial requirements. - Investment is required to improve or maintain the condition of an asset. - A new asset is required to better meet the Council's priorities. - The need to dispose of the asset to realise its value in monetary terms. - The requirement to purchase an asset to secure income generation. - Redevelopment of surplus properties in line with income generation or manifesto pledges. - 12.2 The Council will regularly review its assets to ensure continued optimal use, whilst the capital programme will be used to bridge the gap to ensure that the Council has sufficient assets in the long-term.
+- 12.1 Asset management is the process by which the Council effectively and efficiently utilises its assets as a balanced portfolio to ensure their optimal use, benefiting residents through direct delivery of services, generation of revenue to deliver services and support the delivery of the Council Plan objectives such as the creation of genuinely affordable housing.
+This process may identify several different outcomes for assets including: - Change in use to meet the change in demands of services; - Change in use to meet Council priorities or financial requirements; - Investment is required to improve or maintain the condition of an asset; - A new asset is required to better meet the Council's priorities; - Where no use for a building is identified or significant repairs are uneconomic to complete, dispose of the asset to realise its value in monetary terms; - The requirement to purchase an asset to make revenue savings; - Redevelopment of surplus properties to meet Council objectives. - 12.2 The Council will regularly review its assets to ensure continued optimal use, whilst the capital programme will be used to bridge the gap to ensure that the Council has sufficient assets in the long-term.